 This title resumes twenty years after the end of Diablo II, this time the player assumed the role of “The Nephalim” a hero who arrives in the town of Tristram to investigate recent reports of a strange meteor.
 In Diablo III players can choose to create a character from the following class options: Witch Doctor, Barbarian, Wizard, Monk and Demon Hunter.
 As the plot unfolds, the player explores environments such as dark dungeons, disease infested sewers, war torn strongholds and even heaven and hell itself.

 The play style is similar to the previous games.
 Crafting of new gear is done via NPC, and items can be purchased on a community-stocked auction house.
 Skills are handled much differently in this entry in the series.
 As players level up, new skill runes are unlocked which grant new abilities.
 This allows for quite a bit of customization.
-Players can experience with different builds to find a fit that’s right for them.
+This enables players to experiment with different builds to find a fit that’s right for them.

 One of the more controversial aspects in Diablo III is the “always on” internet requirement.
-This makes teaming up with friends extremely simple.
-However, for those that wish to play solo, the game requires a broadband internet connection.
-So in situations where internet connectivity may be an issue, the entire game is unplayable.
+Having a constant connection makes teaming up with friends extremely simple.
+However, for those that wish to play solo, requiring a broadband internet connection seems a bit silly.
+In situations where internet connectivity may be an issue, the entire game is unplayable.
+This is the real pain point for many.
 During release, the game servers encountered massive congestion, thus leading to queued timers and frequent game crashes.
 Players that simply wanted to enjoy the game on their own were understandably frustrated.
 Further controversy erupted over the announcement of an optional real-money auction house.
 Simply put, players can sell items from the game to other players in exchange for real-world currency.
 The argument has been made that this provides wealthier players with a strategic advantage over others.

 Graphically, the game is beautiful.
 It’s without a doubt the most visually appealing entry in the series.
-The audio and score for the game is equally appealing.
-This is another great game to play on rainy nights by candlelight.
+The audio and score for the game is equally lovely.
+This is another example of a title best played on dreary, rainy days, or in a dimly-lit room in the dead of night.
 Content-wise, I have no complaints.
 The random levels, quests and encounters make for a unique experience each time you play.
-On a few occasions, I found the levels to be a bit longer than I like, and wished for things to hurry up and end.
+On a few occasions, I found the levels to be a bit longer than I’d like, and wished that the area was a bit smaller and less redundant.
 But this was not something I encountered enough to really be a problem.
-I found the environments and enemies in the game to exceed my expectations a bit.
+Overall, I found the environments and enemies in the game to exceed my expectations.
 Many of the boss fights are very well done and create a great feeling of suspense and awe.

 Difficulty: Varies – Again, several difficulty levels are unlockable as you progress through the game.
 A hardcore mode also exists as it did in Diablo II, giving you only one life.
 For those that like punishment, have fun trying to play the game on Inferno difficulty with a hardcore character.
 There will be tears.